Lahrenheit/EDOPRO-Skinpack/README.md

 ## Setup
 [Place this file "user_configs.json" in the ProjectIgnis\config folder](https://github.com/Lahrenheit/EDOPRO-Skinpack/releases/download/edopro-skinpack/user_configs.json)

+Be patient, edopro have to download all skins and sounds

 or

 create a file called "user_configs.json" in ProjectIgnis\config and then write: